Introduction

 If you choose to manage it with git, create a

-directory.Wrangler will have generated a default worker template with the following structure.
+.gitignorefile at the root withnode_modules/as the content so git does not track thenode_modulesdirectory.Wrangler will have generated a default worker template with the following structure.

 1 2 3 4 5 6 7

-example-durable-object-v2/ |- src/ |- index.ts |- pacakge-lock.json |- package.json |- tsconfig.json |- wrangler.toml
+example-durable-object-v2/ |- src/ |- index.ts |- pacakge-lock.json |- package.json |- tsconfig.json |- wrangler.toml - Add

-enables the use of *.workers.dev subdomain to test and deploy the Worker.
+account_idandworkers_devto yourwrangler.tomlconfiguration file as shown below.account_idis the ID of the account associated with your zone.workers_devenables the use of *.workers.dev subdomain to test and deploy the Worker.

 Refer to Wrangler Configuration documentation.